curvegrid/go-ethereum-wiki/XEth.md

 # eXtended Ethereum API

+*This documentation is out-of-date and in need of refresh against current codebase*

 General, easy to use, ethereum query interface.
 This API allows you to easily interface with ethereum's state and their respective objects, create transactions and directly evaluate contract code.

 ```go